 14.2.2 There must also be two exterior horizontal handles which are capable of being operated from a distance by a hook.
-These handles must be situated at the base of the main principal roll over structure on both sides of the car and have the same function as the switch described in Article 14.2.1.
+These handles must be situated at the base of the principal roll structure on both sides of the car and have the same function as the switch described in Article 14.2.1.